lucuma13/heic2jpg/README.md

 | `-h` | | Show help message |
 | `--version` | | Print version |

-The `<source>` can be a single file or an entire directory.
+The `<path>` can be a single file or an entire directory.
 If a directory is provided, all HEIC files within it will be batch-converted.